Paul Bremer: Early departure

 Bremer's early departure was a complete surprise.
-But the turnover of political power a couple of days earlier was suggested by members of the Bush Administration to thwart any plans the insurgency may have had for June 30.
+But the turnover of political power a couple of days earlier was suggested by members of the Bush administration to thwart any plans the insurgency may have had for June 30.

 U.S. intelligence sources had monitored chatter that suggested resistance elements were planning demonstrations, or outright attacks, to coincide with the time of the official handover.
 An early handover would preempt the plans of resistance elements.

 His early departure was disruptive to the smooth transition of authority, as the KPMG audit of the Development Fund for Iraq made clear.
 In their management notes the external auditors describe trying to meet with Bremer, and being very surprised by his early departure.

 Many of Bremer's senior staff left when he did, meaning that important documents required for the completion of the audit could not be signed by the appropriate staff members.

-Former Speaker of the House Newt Gingrich called Bremer "the largest single disaster in American foreign policy in modern times", stating that he should have been relieved of his duties "no later than" September 2003.
+Former Speaker of the House Newt Gingrich called Bremer "the largest single disaster in American foreign policy in modern times," stating that he should have been relieved of his duties "no later than" September 2003.

+In a poll conducted in Iraq two months before Bremer left the country, thirty one percent of Iraqis surveyed held a favourable view of him while forty two percent held an unfavourable view.